Stopasola/deterministic-finite-atomaton/README.md

 ## Simulation of deterministic finite automaton

-A deterministic finite automaton simulator must be implemented, which receives the formal specification of an automaton and then a sequence of strings.
+A deterministic finite automaton simulator was implemented, which receives the formal specification of an automaton and then a sequence of strings.
 It must simulate the execution of the automaton for each chain and respond with "S" if the chain is accepted, or with "N" if the chain is not accepted.